 All about Salmon and Steelhead follows or skip down to re-imagining the future.

 Wild Snake River salmon and steelhead are keystone species that 130+ other species depend on.
-Salmon fishing has defined the Pacific Northwest, but this integral part of the economy and cultural identity has been severely degraded by dams on the lower Snake River.
+140 miles of their spawning habitat was affected with dam construction on the Snake.
+They must navigate 8 total dams twice in their anadromous life cycle to successfully reproduce.
+Salmon fishing has defined the Pacific Northwest, but this integral part of the economy and cultural identity has continued to decline every year these barriers remain.

 Since construction of the dams, all of the Snake River basin’s wild salmon and steelhead have been listed as endangered or threatened, and several species have been driven to extinction.
 The demise of Snake River chinook salmon, preyed upon by iconic endangered Southern Resident Orcas in Puget Sound and the Pacific Ocean, is also limiting the orcas’ ability to recover and elevating the urgency for action on the lower Snake River.

-Climate change is already impacting the lower Snake River, with much greater impacts on the horizon that include increased sediment loads and increased costs for sediment management, higher water temperatures hazardous to endangered and threatened salmon, earlier spring run-off and generation of less hydropower.
+Climate change is already impacting lower Snake River runs, with much greater impacts on the horizon that include increased sediment loads and higher water temperatures hazardous to salmon, earlier spring run-off and generation of less hydropower.

 Serious loss of salmon smolts continues.
 Despite installation of over $ 700 million worth of hardware at the lower Snake River dams smolt to adult survival ratios for listed species have shown little improvement.
 Northwest rate payers and tax payers have spent more than $13 billion on salmon recovery measures that haven’t worked for Snake River stocks, and that is money that could otherwise be invested into revitalizing riverside communities and clean, renewable energy that isn’t lethal for fish.